Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh has many private vacation homes.
-Some examples are: Area 51, The Bermuda Triangle, and Fort Nox.
+Jayesh puts his pants on one leg at a time, just like the rest of us.
+The only difference is, then he kills people.

-Updated on: [19/9/2025]
+Updated on: [20/9/2025]
 <!-- #jokeEnd -->